flxzt/deskassistant-host/README.md

 # Setup
 Bindings are generated with the `pyo3` crate and the `maturin` tool.

-We use a virtual env to install packages.
+A virtual env is used to install packages.

 ```bash
 python3.10 -m venv .env